Body Checking: What It Is and How to Stop

 Body checking serves some sort of function, otherwise, you wouldn’t be doing it.
 However, after reading this article, you now know that it’s maladaptive.
 It doesn’t actually make you feel better in the long run.

-Before you take action to stop body checking, reflect on the function that it is serving you.
+Before you take action to stop body checking, reflect on the function that it is serving.
 Maybe it helps you feel more in control.
 Maybe it quenches your need for certainty.
 Maybe it distracts from other stressors in your life.
-It may also be related to weight bias, as this study addresses.
+It may also be a sign that you could work to undo internalized weight bias.

 There are a lot of reasons you may be body checking, and you may need to process these underlying reasons with a licensed mental health professional.